 - Friction from piping vibrating against something

 - Loose fittings

-How long your equipment has been running and the spot of the leak play a part in whether you should repair or replace your AC system.
+How long your equipment has been working and the spot of the leak play a role in whether you should repair or replace your AC system.

-Dirty evaporator coil—As time passes, the evaporator coil attracts dirt and causes issues resembling a clogged filter.
-You’ll progressively lose airflow until your equipment freezes or quits cooling.
-You’ll need to get in touch with San Antonio Air Service Experts to fix the problem.
+Dirty evaporator coil—As time passes, the evaporator coil attracts dirt and causes issues much like a clogged filter.
+You’ll slowly lose airflow until your equipment freezes or quits cooling.
+You’ll need to call San Antonio Air Service Experts to fix the problem.

-Broken blower motor or relay—A blower motor working at an inaccurate speed or not running at all can create freezing.
-It might also be intermittent, going at top speed and going slower after it heats up.
-Or a relay may force it to work one time and not the subsequent time.
-In either situation, you will need to contact San Antonio Air Service Experts to fix the trouble.
+Broken blower motor or relay—A blower motor going at an incorrect speed or not running at all can create freezing.
+It can also be intermittent, running at top speed and decelerating after it heats up.
+Or a relay may make it run one time and not the subsequent time.
+In either situation, you will need to contact San Antonio Air Service Experts to fix the issue.

 Requesting yearly AC maintenance or heat pump maintenance can help you bypass this issue.
-Our pros will comprehensively inspect and clean your system, which usually allows us to catch small troubles before they become large issues.
+Our technicians will comprehensively inspect and clean your system, which usually allows us to catch small troubles before they become large issues.